abhikjain360/sdn-project/README.md

 ## Dependencies

-The code has only been tested to run on linux.
+The code has only been tested to run on Linux.

-Following needs to be installed inorder to run the model:
+Following needs to be installed in order to run the model:

 - [`behaviour-model (bmv2)`](https://github.com/p4lang/behavioral-model).
 Refer to repository's README for installation instructions.
 - [`p4c compiler`](https://github.com/p4lang/p4c).
 Refer to repository's README for installation instructions.
-- `runtime_CLI.py` script, as well as python enviroment to run it.
+- `runtime_CLI.py` script, as well as python environment to run it.
 The script can be found [here](https://github.com/p4lang/behavioral-model/blob/main/tools/runtime_CLI.py) in `behavioral-model`'s repository.
 - `iproute2` tools to create virtual dummy interfaces to bind the p4 switch to.
-- `dummy` linux model to create virtual interfaces.
+- `dummy` Linux model to create virtual interfaces.
 - [CICIDS2017 dataset](https://www.unb.ca/cic/datasets/ids-2017.html)

 The above dependencies will get the model running on a bmv2 instance.
 If you wish to inspect packets, you will need a network device capturing tool like `wireshark`.